Lamberti Tower

 DetailsNews

-On December 2 and/or December 5, 2025, from 10:00 AM to 12:00 PM, the Torre dei Lamberti will be closed to the public to allow for technical setups for the event on December 8.
+On December 2 and/or December 5, 2025, from 10:00 AM to 12:00 PM, the Torre dei Lamberti will be closed to the public to allow for technical setups in view of the event on December 8.

-On January 8, 2026, the Torre dei Lamberti will open to the public at 1:00 PM for the removal of the Firefighters' festive banner.
+On January 8, 2026, the Torre dei Lamberti will open to the public at 1:00 PM for the removal of the festive banner of the Firefighters.

 Christmas holiday hours 2025:

-The ticket office closes 45 minutes before closing time.
+The ticket office closes 45 minutes before the closing time.

 Opening times